ondrejspilka327/blazor-runtime-loaded-dynamic-component/README.md

 But you never know, it is sometimes worth of try undocummented things.
 Loading control/component dynamically with Blazor I tried some 2 years ago with no luck.
 So I tried again, being stubborn like old dog.
 Simple thing it is to load type in runtime from assembly file using mighty reflection.

 And it works from very first moment.
 Clearly I was missing that <DynamicComponent> enabler.
 Was I surprised?
-Honestly not too much, after first five seconds of excitement I told to myself "well it is logical it works".
+Honestly, not too much, after first five seconds of excitement I told to myself "well, it is logical it works".
 My compliments folks.

 Conclusion?
 Blazor server app and Blazor class libraries are allowing to build comprehensive and consistent plugin architecture software.
-Moreover it adds few nice benefits:
+Moreover, it adds few nice benefits:
 - modern type-safe, compiled fast language of choice, mine is C# 7, .NET Core
 - coherent packaged DLLs containing UI as well as backend, simple packaging
 - easy to implement type safety mechanisms like interface defined components